ptaiga/organizer/README.md

  - [ ] Variable for auto-naming of repeated tasks
  - [ ] In adding date without time install time to 20:59
  - [ ] In Week folder sort tasks by due_date
+ - [ ] In Week folder separate tasks for tomorrow
  - [x] Add random task in today email
  - [x] Add repeating every two days
  - [x] Subject in message begin with capitalize letter